ONSdigital/ras-backstage/README.md

 Then the example URL `http://localhost:8080/case-service/.../` will be proxied to `http://0.0.0.0:5000/...`.

 All attempts to proxy through ras-backstage in this way will encounter JWT protection, and will need to supply a valid JWT token within the `Authorization` request header.
 A valid token is obtained via the `sign_in` endpoint, which accepts username and password as JSON body parameters.
-If the supplied credentials are found on the OAuth2 server, then sign_in is successful and an encoded JWT is returned
+If the supplied credentials are found on the OAuth2 server using the OAuth 'Resource owner password credentials' flow ( https://tools.ietf.org/html/rfc6749#section-4.3), then sign_in is successful and an encoded JWT is returned
 The JWT may subsequently be used to proxy through to RAS services.